This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 don’t support ACID transactions.[39]
 You might get atomic operations on a single document (e.g., if you

-updated one document with the updateOne command), but you rarely get it for updates to multiple documents.
+updated one document with the updateOne command), but you rarely get them for updates to multiple documents.
 That means

 This is not at all obvious from the code, and many developers who are not aware of this are caught off guard when their